airportyh/chameleon-lang/README.md

 ## Todos

-* if a function doesn't not always return, report compiler error
 * separate top-level statements from normal statements
-* change all recursion to left recursion
 * better error reporting: show a few lines of code and highlight the selected code
 * implement binary trees
     * delete (done)